gogameguru/glift-go-game/readme.txt

 == Changelog ==

+= 0.3.7 =
+* Feature - Tested up to WordPress 4.0
+* Fix - Encourage browser download when clicking links, with SGF mimetype and HTML5 download attribute

 = 0.3.6 =
 * Fix - Upgrade to Glift 0.17.7 -- Makes the SGF parser more lenient to invalid SGF properties.